jkasaudhan/custom_slack_bot_nodejs_app/README.md

-# custom_slack_bot_nodejs_app
+# Custom slack bot build using node js
-Custom slack bot build using nodejs.
-Cracks jokes when 'jkbot' is mentioned in the message.
+This slack bot replies with jokes when the text 'jkbot' is mentioned in the message.